Endicott Hotel: 1890s

-The turn of the century (1900-1909)
+1900s

 Throughout the 1900s, the hotel was frequently mentioned in the society pages.
 By then, according to an article in the Brooklyn Eagle, a room at the Endicott cost $3 on the American plan (including room and meals) and $1 for the European plan (room only).

 The hotel was home to several disasters and scandals during the first decade of the century.
 In 1900, the hotel was the site of a grisly murder when Mrs. Mary Hayes was shot in the left temple by Dr. Franklin Caldwell, who then shot himself.
 Dr. Caldwell was an assistant to Mrs. Hayes' husband, Dr. E.P.
 Hayes, a dentist at the Siegel Cooper Company.
 Caldwell allegedly had an infatuation with his employer's wife.

 The year 1904 was particularly tough for the hotel.
 In May, a "mentally unbalanced" forty-year-old woman dropped from one of the hotel's sixth story rooms and died shortly afterward.
 A month later, a former state senator was assaulted in the lobby of the hotel.
 Then in September, Don Carlos Frederico von Bauditz, the 26-year-old head of a wealthy Venezuelan family, shot himself in the head after a shattered romance.

 In 1909, the hotel witnessed one of the stranger events in its storied history.
 One of the chambermaids of the hotel had fallen in love with the superintendent of a nearby building on W. 83rd St. According to the Joseph Freal, the object of her affections, he had avoided the woman who appeared to be stalking him.
 Out of desperation, the chambermaid showed up to his apartment, drank carbolic acid, then knocked on the door of Freal's apartment.
 She died soon after.

 There were two major fires in the Endicott during the 1900s.
 In 1902, a fire broke out in the hotel when chemicals used by a chamber maid blazed up in some unexplained manner and set fire to the hangings.
 Then in 1905, another fire broke out due to a faulty flue in the kitchen.
 The fire ate its way through the flooring of the second floor dining room.

 The hotel continued to change hands throughout the period.
 In 1901, the Hotel Endicott property, was sold by Isaac Anstatt and Cyrus C. Marble to the Hotel Endicott Company for $499,500 plus the assumption of all liens on the property.